apollosolutions/example-coprocessor-auth-policy/README.md

 This repository demonstrates how to setup a coprocessor with the Router to evaluate policy-based authorization with the `@policy` directive.
 Note that this repo currently does not enforce authentication via a JWT or other token for the sake of simplicity.
 In a real code base, you would likely have a consumer provided token in a header which would be passed down to the "auth service", not the hard coding that this example does.

+## Disclaimer
+**The code in this repository is experimental and has been provided for reference purposes only.
+Community feedback is welcome but this project may not be supported in the same way that repositories in the official [Apollo GraphQL GitHub organization](https://github.com/apollographql) are.
+If you need help you can file an issue on this repository, [contact Apollo](https://www.apollographql.com/contact-sales) to talk to an expert, or create a ticket directly in Apollo Studio.**

 ## Running the Example

 > Note: To run this example, you will need a GraphOS Enterprise plan and must create `/router/.env` based on `/router/.env.example` which exports `APOLLO_KEY` and `APOLLO_GRAPH_REF`.